mschuene/stratege/README.md

 pair of
 - a binding map and
 - the current zipper location.
+Such a pair is called state in the following.

 The bindings map provides means of passing along information during the traversal, for example defined variables when doing contextual